Burp Suite, Website Hacking

 What is Hack Bar?

-Hackbar is a plugin designed for the penetration tester such in order to help them to speed their manual testing procedures.
-However, the hackbar are specifically built for the browser’s extensions, which contains a number of dictionaries according to the vulnerability type whether its SQL Injection, Cross-Site Scripting, or URL Redirections.
-This hackbar are designed somewhat similar to the address bars in the browsers.
+Hackbar is a plugin that helps penetration testers speed their manual testing procedures.
+However, developers specifically built the hackbar for browser extensions, which contain a number of dictionaries according to the vulnerability type, whether it’s SQL Injection, Cross-Site Scripting, or URL Redirections.
+This hackbar is designed somewhat similarly to the address bars in browsers.

 The Burp’s Hack Bar is a Java-based Burpsuite Plugin which helps the pen-testers to insert any payload by opting from a variety of different dropdown lists.
 Although it works the same as the browser’s hackbar, its design and implementation are totally different.